 Internet Explorer 10 is clean and uncomplicated.

-The interface and controls of Internet Explorer 10 are there when you need them and out of view when you don’t.
-It’s easy to use yet includes the comprehensive functionality that people need for everyday heavy-duty web browsing: great touch keyboard support for forms, integrated spell checking with AutoCorrect, finding text on the page, etc. The user experience follows the design patterns and conventions for personality, animations, and command activation and support for Windows 8 charms, snap, and more.
-Internet Explorer 10 also now supports spellcheck and autocorrect making interacting with the web even easier
+Internet Explorer 10 features are there when you need them and out of view when you don’t.
+It’s easy to use, yet it includes a comprehensive set of features that people need for heavy-duty web browsing: great touch keyboard support for forms, integrated spell checking with AutoCorrect, finding text on the page, and more.

-It just works the way you expect it would in Windows 8.
+Internet Explorer 10 just works the way you expect it would in Windows 8.
 Quickly find sites by pinning them to your Start screen—or add a site to your favorites and access it from anywhere in Internet Explorer 10.
-You can easily share sites with embedded high-fidelity content directly from Internet Explorer with Windows 8 share functionality.
+You can easily share sites with embedded, high-fidelity content directly from Internet Explorer 10 with the Windows 8 sharing features.

-Snap makes multi-tasking across sites and apps easy.
-For example, easily enjoy music and browsing side-by-side with Windows 8 snap and Internet Explorer 10.
-Snap makes it easy to use Windows 8 for more than one thing at a time.
-You can browse in Internet Explorer 10 and have side-by-side access to your mail, music, or any other application.
-The browser adapts to the narrow “snap” size and automatically undocks when necessary for user interaction.
+Snap makes multitasking across sites and apps easy.
+For example, you can enjoy music or read your mail in an app and browse the web side-by-side. .
+The browser adapts to the narrow “snap” size and automatically undock when you need it.
 All of the core browsing capabilities are available when snapped – panning, pinch and double-tap zooming, and following links.

-The engine behind Internet Explorer 10 builds on the innovations of its predecessor and includes the functionality that you’ve become accustomed to: a One Box address bar for navigation with quick search and automatic site suggestions.
+Internet Explorer 10 builds on the innovations earlier versions and includes the features you know, including a One Box address bar for navigation with quick search and automatic site suggestions.

 With site pinning, you can personalize your Windows Start screen with the sites you use all the time.
-You can pin any website to the Start screen from Internet Explorer 10, so you have one place to access all the things you care about or need.
+You can pin any website to the Start screen from Internet Explorer 10, so you have one place to access all the things you care about.

 The tiles for pinned sites reflect the site’s color and icon.
-With Internet Explorer 10, sites can provide background notifications for new messages and other account activity from the website straight to the pinned tile on your Start screen.
-The site can also program additional commands that appear in IE’s navigation bar in a touch-friendly way, the same way that sites can program Jumplists for IE on the desktop.
+With Internet Explorer 10, sites can provide background notifications for new messages and other activity from the website straight to the tile on your Start screen.
+The site can offer additional commands that appear in the Internet Explorer Navigation bar in a touch-friendly way, the same way that sites can program Jumplists for Internet Explorer on the desktop.

 With Internet Explorer 10, you can quickly switch between tabs and access your favorite sites.
 Browsing multiple web pages is core to any good web experience.
-The Internet Explorer tab switcher appears when you swipe in from the bottom or top of the screen with touch, right-click with the mouse, or press Windows key+Z on the keyboard.
+The Internet Explorer tab switcher appears when you swipe in from the bottom or top of the screen with touch, right-click with the mouse, or press the Windows key+Z.

-Internet Explorer 10 takes a clean, “low nag” approach to notifications.
-All alerts and user prompts come through a notification bar at the bottom of the screen.
-Internet Explorer uses Windows 8-style “fly-outs” when more interaction is needed.
-Notification bars automatically dismiss as appropriate.
+Internet Explorer 10 takes a non-intrusive approach to notifications.
+All alerts appear in the Notification bar at the bottom of the screen.
+And some include the flyouts used in Windows 8..

 Safer